snd/fragments-forge/README.md

 #### ~~ BLAZE-FORGE IS A WORK IN PROGRESS ~~

+> scrap your boilerplate! by auto-generating boilerplate dependencies based on naming conventions

 blaze-forge is a collection of factory-resolvers for hinoki containers.

+its like rubys method missing.

 blaze-forge is a resolver for hinoki containers that can autogenerate common data accessor functions, loaders, etc. according to some conventions and greatly reduce the amount of code needed.

+- greatly reduces the amount of code needed

 it allows you to ask for things that don't yet exist.